nelsonlopezjimenez/Lab10.1-recipe-react-frontend/README.md

 ## 11.2.2024 mdy
 1. Start  cleaning.
 Get rid of vite files and refactor class components into function components
 1. npm update before running npm install
+1. This is the frontend of Lab10.1-recipe-api backend.

 ## 8.23.2024 m.d.y